 However, it may be possible to obtain complete health benefits in less time.
 A recent study found that shorter, more intense workout programs had fewer dropouts and produced good muscle-building results.
 Research is needed to see if newer methods can produce all of the same benefits in less than an hour.

-More from our magazine: Marrying Two Middle Eastern Favorites
+More from our magazine: A Middle Eastern Salad Suited to the American Table

 Some fitness experts suggest interspersing brief periods of fast or hard exercise with moderate activities to shorten a workout.
 As long as people do not push themselves beyond the safety of their fitness level, this can effectively burn more calories in less time.
 Because both strength-training and aerobic exercise are important to overall fitness, some exercise specialists are developing ways to combine these two forms.
 Instead of 20 to 30 minutes of each type of exercise, a complete workout could take just 30 minutes.